muadao/AI-Agent-Frontend/README.md

 ## Customize
 ### Use any GLTF file
-This project uses the `GLTF` format for the avatar.
-You can use any GLTF file by replacing the `avatar.glb` file in the `public/models` directory.
+This project uses the `glTF` format for the avatar.
+You can use any glTF file by replacing the `avatar.glb` file in the `public/models` directory.

 However, there are some requirements if animations are meant to be used:
 1. Make sure the animations' names match the code.